python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

 **If the PR contains API changes (otherwise, you can ignore this passage)**

 - Checked the Bot API specific sections of the `Stability Policy <https://docs.python-telegram-bot.org/stability_policy.html>`_
+- Created a PR to remove functionality deprecated in the previous Bot API release (`see here <https://docs.python-telegram-bot.org/en/stable/stability_policy.html#case-2>`_)

 -  New classes: